eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/Software Development View/page_software-development-view.md

 #### Payload for EDC Policy

-The following JSON is an policy definition including the policy "frameworkagreement pcf" and membership.
+The following JSON is an policy definition including the policiy credentials for "active membership", "frameworkagreement pcf" and "pcf base usage purpose".
 The [frameworkagreement document](https://catena-x.net/fileadmin/user_upload/04_Einfuehren_und_umsetzen/Governance_Framework/231016_Catena-X_Use_Case_Framework_PCF.pdf) is published via the association and are available via the Catena-X homepage.
 The membership credential is automatically created after finishing successfully the onboarding process.

 ##### Payload to create a SSI based Policy